QMTesting/qmtesting.github.io/_posts/2026-03-18-shift-left-testing-in-devops.md

 </div>
 </div>

+### 4. How Test-Driven Development (TDD) Fits in Shift-Left Testing

+You may come across the term **Test-Driven Development (TDD)** when learning about shift-left testing.

+TDD is a development practice where developers write tests before writing the actual code.
+While QA engineers typically do not perform TDD themselves, it plays an important role in a shift-left strategy.

+#### **How TDD supports QA:**

+* Catches bugs early at the unit level before QA testing begins
+* Improves code quality, reducing the number of defects QA encounters
+* Encourages clearer requirements and expected behavior

+#### **How QA contributes:**

+* Helps define acceptance criteria and edge cases
+* Collaborates with developers to identify test scenarios
+* Ensures coverage goes beyond unit tests (integration, UI, exploratory testing)

+👉 Think of TDD as an early safety net created by developers, while QA ensures the entire system works correctly from a user and business perspective.

-### 4. Collaborate Closely with Developers
+### 5. Collaborate Closely with Developers

 Shift‑left testing works best when QA and developers work together.

 **Practical ways:**
 - Join daily standups
 - Pair on test scenarios
 - Review pull requests
+- Test-Driven Development (TDD)

 ---

-### 5. Use CI/CD for Continuous Testing
+### 6. Use CI/CD for Continuous Testing

 Continuous testing ensures code is always validated.